 Among other things, the new regulations would combine two existing types of voluntary agreements, Safe Harbor Agreements and Candidate Conservation Agreements with Assurances into a new type, a Conservation Benefit Agreement.
 It also sets forth a new definition of “net conservation benefit” to be achieved through these agreements and allows permittees to return the habitat to its pre-agreement baseline after the agreement term ends.

-“Private landowners play an important role in protecting our nation’s imperiled species,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“Private landowners play an important role in protecting our nation’s imperiled species,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “We are pleased the Biden administration is taking steps to encourage greater involvement in these permitting programs, but it is important that greater accessibility does not come at the cost of weakening protections for imperiled species under these permits.”

 Voluntary engagement in these programs is intended to further conservation goals that reflect the deep need of species experiencing decline.